DYNA26: 27 April 2026. More info

 Who can use a Royalty-Based Run-time Licence?

-This option is available to holders of a Commercial Licence or Basic Licence.
-It’s especially suitable for start-ups, vendors, and consultancies who want more flexibility when pricing their products.
+Any holder of a Commercial or Basic Licence.
+It’s particularly suitable for start-ups, vendors, and consultancies needing pricing flexibility.

-The royalty fee is calculated as 2% of all gross revenue generated by sales, consulting, and support of applications and end products developed using Dyalog— where such annual revenue is equal to or exceeds £5,000.
+2% of gross revenue from sales, consulting, and support of your Dyalog-based applications, where annual revenue reaches or exceeds £5,000.

 Need help selecting your licence?